 The Whole story:

-To understand how and why I became a photographer, you need to meet two extremely influential people in my life.
+To understand how and why I became a photographer, you need to meet two very influential people in my life.
 My husband, Dave, and my Aunt Karen.

 Dave is the most unselfish, patient, and supportive man I know.
 He is an engineer, so we couldn’t be more opposite in terms of how our brains work.
 But we are a great team.
 We met Sophomore year at UConn in 1996.
-He was the cute transfer student and I didn’t waste any time making my move.
+He was the cute transfer student and I didn’t waste any time making my move (I'm not shy).
 After college, we married in 2003.
-While pursuing a career in marketing, I photographed my best friend’s wedding as a gift to her and her husband.
+While pursuing a career in marketing, I photographed my best friend’s wedding as a gift.
 That was it.
 I caught the photography bug.

 After showing my Aunt Karen (who owns a photography studio in North Carolina) some of my work, she invited me to come work at her studio.
 So on a whim, Dave agreed to move from CT (and everything and everyone he had ever known) to Charlotte, NC so I could pursue photography.

-My Aunt Karen is quite possibly the most talented, compassionate, fun and hard-working person I know.
+My Aunt Karen is the most talented, compassionate, and hard-working person I know.
 Her work ethic is relentless.
 Her enthusiasm is contagious.
 She is my mentor.
 The industry experience and knowledge I gained in those years at her studio are priceless.